elixir-nx/nx/nx/README.md

   * Built-in distributed² serving: encapsulate complex numerical pipelines into `Nx.Serving`.
 Servings provide batching, streaming, and partitioning out of the box.
 You can distribute servings over multiple CPU cores and GPU devices, as well as over a cluster of machines;

-  * Support for data streaming and hooks, allowing developers to send and receive data from CPUs/GPUs/TPUs while computations are running;
+  * Support for hooks, allowing developers to send and receive data from CPUs/GPUs/TPUs while computations are running;

   * Support for linear algebra primitives via `Nx.LinAlg`;